DeflateAwning/Python-Vi-ArrowKeys/README.md

 * Serious bug with keyboard having a number pad.
 When NUMLOCK is TURNED ON, the shift key does not work for arrow key presses.
 	* Example: Selection using the VI key mapping doesn't work while NUMLOCK ON
 	* This is currently fixed by requring NUMLOCK to be TURNED OFF, and all keypad keys act as their number.
 * Typing sequences like 'Did' causes both the 'Di' to be both capital or both lower case.
 No known fix currently.
+"Discord" with 'D' typed with 'right shift' is an example.

 If you come up with a fix, please make a pull request.
 If you notice a bug, please open an issue and/or make a pull request.